Jeff-Mott-OR/cpplox/README.md

 1. Install CMake.
 The installer will be on the desktop.
 Select the option to add cmake to the system PATH.
 2. Install Visual Studio's _Desktop Development with C++_.
 Navigate to _Control Panel_ > _Programs and Features_.
 Select Microsoft Visual Studio and press Change.
 Update the Visual Studio installer, then update Visual Studio itself.
 Finally, modify the installation and tick the box to install Desktop Development with C++.

 #### Build

-In the VM, open a command prompt and run:

-    pushd \\vboxsvr\cpplox

-    mkdir build
-    cd build

-    cmake .. -A x64
-    cmake --build . --config Release

-### Build with MSVC 2015

-    cd vagrant/w16s-vs15c
-    vagrant up

-#### First time boot manual steps

-1. Install CMake.
-The installer will be on the desktop.
-Select the option to add cmake to the system PATH.
-2. Install Visual C++.
-Navigate to _Control Panel_ > _Programs and Features_.
-Select Microsoft Visual Studio and press Change.
-Modify the installation and tick the box to install Visual C++.

-#### Build